Setting up a Pill School within the NHS to train and support young patients to take tablets and capsules

-Throughout the project we will work with Parent and Young Persons’ Advisory Groups to guide us and help tell others what we find.
-We believe that the impact of this project will have immediate benefits to the children and their parents/carers and also will have a national impact on the NHS within a short time-frame.
+Throughout the project Dr Asia will work with Parent and Young Persons’ Advisory Groups to guide her team and help tell others their findings.
+The team believe that the impact of this project will have immediate benefits to the children and their parents/carers and also will have a national impact on the NHS within a short time-frame.

-We will use the findings of this project to conduct further research to see if Pill School can be integrated, run successfully and sustained across the NHS and we will see if it saves the NHS money.
+The findings of this project will be used to conduct further research to see if Pill School can be integrated, run successfully and sustained across the NHS in order to save money.

 The project was awarded funding in September and is due to run for 18 months.